Lucy Yates: Life

 Yates was born in Basford near Nottingham in 1863.
 Some of her early writing was for the Girl's Own Paper.
 She started in 1892 writing about cookery.

 Her first book The Profession of Cookery from a French Point of View was about cookery and so was her second.
 In 1903 she turned to finance in 1903 writing a book for businesswomen titled Management of Money A Handbook of Finance for Women.

-In November 1907 she joined the mass exodus from the WSPU to join the Women's Freedom League and as a writer it was her job to explain the difference between the two organisations.
+In November 1907, Yates joined the mass exodus from the WSPU to join the Women's Freedom League and as a writer it was her job to explain the difference between the two organisations.
 She wrote that the WFL was democratic and they did not interrupt cabinet ministers as the WSPU were known to do.
-She was an assistant organising secretary of the WFL and she write articles for the WFL's paper "The Vote".
+She was an assistant organising secretary of the WFL and she wrote articles for the WFL's paper The Vote.

-In 1911 she was working for the Daily Mail and she did make a census return (when some suffragists refused to cooperate).
+In 1911, Yates was working for the Daily Mail and she did make a census return (when some suffragists refused to cooperate).

-She also gave talks at WFL events talking about finance at Caxton Hall.
+Yates also gave talks at WFL events talking about finance at Caxton Hall.
 She noted how money was frequently put out of the reach of women.
 She believed that "the Suffrage movement has developed in women a true appreciation of the importance of the financial side of their Cause, and the desire to get the best possible result from the contents of their war chest".

-She returned to cookery writing in 1912 with In Camp and Kitchen: A Handy Guide for Emigrants and Settlers.
+Yates returned to cookery writing in 1912 with In Camp and Kitchen: A Handy Guide for Emigrants and Settlers.

-She continued to write for Girls Own Paper on cookery, finance and fiction.
+Yates continued to write for Girls Own Paper on cookery, finance and fiction.
 In 1929, the year after women gained the vote in Britain, she wrote a series of stories about "Margaret" in Girls Own titled, Margaret's Adventures in Search of a Career; Margaret Turns Pathfinder; Margaret Launches a Canteen; Margaret Becomes a Co Partner and Margaret as the People's Representative.